psas/procedure-book/08-LaunchTowerComputer.markdown

  1. Run **battery cables** though bottom bulkhead opening A, and connect to upper left Powerpole connector.
  1. Run **solar panel cables** through bottom bulkhead opening A, and connect to lower left Powerpole connector.
  1. Run **ignition cables** through bottom bulkhead opening A, and connect to upper right Powerpole connector.
+    - Verify that the Away Box is empty (there's no shorting bar in it).
  1. Attach launch tower computer interlock box to LTC with caribiner
  1. Verify that the following indicators are illuminated:
     - **BATT** LED on the power interface board